Moulton-Udell Community School District

 The Moulton-Udell Community School District is a public school district in Moulton, Iowa in the United States.

 The district is mainly in eastern Appanoose County, with a smaller area in western Davis County.
 The district serves the towns of Moulton and Udell, and the surrounding rural areas.

+Based on census data from 2024, the district as a popularion of 1,244, consists of 143.4 square miles, with 8.7 people per square mile.

 The school's mascot is the Eagles.
 Their colors are royal and white.

 Schools

 The district operates two schools on a single campus at 305 E. 8th in Moulton: